This post has been updated.

 Education: bachelor’s degree from Fisk University, master’s degree from Louisville Presbyterian Theological Seminary, doctoral candidate at Colgate Rochester Divinity School

 Education experience: Our church campus was the home to four summer camps for JCPS students.
 Yearly, our congregation underwrites a college tour to expose high school students to colleges around the nation.
 Additionally, I have taught at the undergraduate level at area colleges including Simmons College of Kentucky and Campbellsville University.

 Government or board experience: Numerous boards, including JCPS facilities committee and the Behavior Support Alternative School Task Force.

 Any endorsements?
-Current board members Lisa Willner and Chris Kolb, as well as Better School Kentucky.
+Current board members Lisa Willner and Chris Kolb, as well as Better Schools Kentucky and the Fairness Campaign.

 Why are you running for school board?
 I want to ensure that the meaningful work that has been accomplished over the past several years, such as the creation of the Dubois School and the sculpting of the Racial Equity Policy, are supported and expanded.
 I hope to create healthy cooperation between educators, administrators and parents to ensure the successful outcomes for all of our students.

 As the father of a 3-year-old, I would also like to be part of the creation of a robust pre-K program.
 JCPS is strong and creative enough to develop a first-class early childhood program and place it in a school in every neighborhood of Louisville.